The Naturals (novel series)

 The Naturals is a series of young adult novels by Jennifer Lynn Barnes.
 Beginning with a 2013 novel of the same name, the series follows the life of Cassie Hobbes, a 17-year-old girl who is contacted by the FBI to join a special program.
 The other members consist of Dean Redding, Lia Zhang, Michael Townsend, and Sloane Tavish.
 Cassie Hobbes' mother was murdered, and they never found the body.
 One day at a diner where Cassie works, a mysterious boy appears.

-The initial novel was followed by "Killer Instinct", published in 2014.
-The third novel, "All In", came out in 2015, and the fourth and final novel, "Bad Blood", was published in 2016.
-A novella, titled "Twelve", was published in 2017.
+The initial novel was followed by Killer Instinct, published in 2014.
+The third novel, All In, came out in 2015, and the fourth novel, Bad Blood, was published in 2016.
+A novella, titled Twelve, was published in 2017.
+The fifth book, Dangerous Impulses, comes out in 2026.